turingschool-examples/frontend-mod-1-prework/day_7/high_level.md

 1. Split the alphabet variable into an array, so that index numbers can be accessed.
 1. Turn the upper case alphabet into a lower case alphabet, so you can reference both.

-1. Create a variable that would hold the encrypted string assigned to the function.
-Something like ``` var encryptedMssg = ""; ``` this way the result of each iteration can be added to this variable.
+1. Create a variable that would hold the encrypted string.
+Something like ``` var encryptedMssg = ""; ``` this way the result of each iteration can be added to this variable and later returned.

 1. Iterate through the string to find positions of each letter of the string given to the function.
 1. Find the current letter's position on the alphabet and then move the current letter's positions as many times as the number on the functions indicates.